section-engineering-education/engineering-education/articles/npm_registry_opensource_code_security_with_npm6/index.md

 -   More likely to use linter.
 -   More probably to do code review.
 -   More likely to carry out external audits of the code.
--   More likely to participate in automated scans to find security flaws in the code.
+-   More probably to participate in automated scans to find security vulnerabilities in the code they are using.

 If all answers are combined, a measure of how many developers uses some form of security practices on codes depending on experience will be:
 ![](/engineering-education/npm-registry-opensource-code-security-with-npm6/level-of-experience.png)